hopv/hoice/README.md

 ```

+# Latest version

+This repository hosts the latest stable version of hoice.
+See the [main
+developer's fork][main dev fork] for a cutting edge, although unstable,
+version.

 # Contributing

 We welcome any help, please the [contribution guidelines](https://github.com/hopv/hoice/wiki/Contributing) if you are not familiar with the github pull request workflow to get started.